-Shares of oil explorer Tullow Oil have fallen almost 20% in the last year.
-That's a big fall for a FTSE 100 company, especially when you consider that we are in a bull market.
+Shares in oil explorer Tullow Oil (LSE: TLW) have fallen almost 20% in the last year.
+That's a big fall for a FTSE 100 company -- especially when you consider that we are in a bull market.

 On Wednesday, the company reported its 2012 results.
 Sales rose just 2%, while earnings per share (EPS) fell 5%.
-Its dividend held at $0.69 per share.
+The shareholder dividend was held at $0.69 per share.